kbin76/modbusMeterReader/README.md

  - minimalmodbus (Python Module), "pip3 install minimalmodbus"
  - pyserial (Python Module, used by minimalmodbus), "pip3 install pyserial"

+## Hardware

+This is currently tested on a Raspberry Pi V2 using the "Zihatec RS422/RS845 Raspberry Pi Hat" that can be bought here: (https://www.hwhardsoft.de/)

 ## Example of usage

 ```